The quantity of food is typical, but we have plenty of other dishes out there.

 For example, you could use Baguio City as a base for the Cordillera Mountains.
 The City of Pines is known as the Summer Capital of the Philippines for its cool weather (by Philippine standards) and its relative urbanization.
 From there, it’s a six-hour trip to Sagada, known for maintaining its pre-Spanish culture.
 Sagada boasts unique hanging coffins, an extensive cave network, and magnificent sunrises wreathed in clouds.
 Excellent food and inexpensive, homey lodging are bonuses.
 From there, it’s another 3 hours to the Ifugao Rice Terraces, which are touted as the 8th Wonder of the World.

 For another example, take the Visayas group of islands.
 The Visayas covers about 24,00 square miles, which is like 12 Californias lumped together – except California has an excellent highway system, while travel in the Visayas is mostly by fragile wooden boat.
 Luckily, the Visayas is split up into smaller regions.
 Cebu City, for example, provides enough fun to easily last 2 or 3 days; and when you’re done, Bohol (worth another three days) is just an hour’s flight away.
 Or you could start from Bacolod City (famous for its chicken inasal, a type of barbecued chicken), take a one hour boat to Iloilo City to sample the inexpensive and delicious seafood, then take another 15-minute boat ride to Guimaras for its delectable mangoes.
+If you own a boat then you need a folding bicycle to save space while sailing.

 You really can’t cover the entire Philippines in a month.
 And why would you want to, when you can savor it section by section?